 - There is no need to caption longer works if you are just pulling clips from it.
 Wait and caption the montage that you create.

 - If the video already has foreign language subtitles, do not caption unless requested to do so as an accommodation.

 Simple rule of thumb

-If you're keeping it and more than a limited audience might access it, then caption or transcribe it.
+If you're keeping your video and more than a limited audience might access it, then caption or transcribe it.